 For broadcasting emails, reply is not required.
 Footnote "Do not reply to this email" stated at the bottom of your email.

 If respond or reply is required, please click on Delivery Options > Advance > Replies to this memo should be address to: (Staff Name/Group of the receiver/s).

 In the message list, select a message sent by the sender to block.
 To block multiple senders at once, select one message sent by each sender.

 If a message was sent from an Internet-style address, do one of these actions:

 Click OK.
 The selected message is added to the Junk folder, and all future incoming messages from this sender are added to the Junk folder.
-If you selected multiple messages, a confirmation window displays for each message.

 Open the Junk folder.

 Right click the sender mail and choose Move.
 Select Work Email.

 The sender email will moved to Work Email folder.

 Is your computer running very slowly?
 A common symptom of a virus is much slower than normal computer performance.
 However, there can be other reasons for slow performance, including a hard disk that needs defragmenting, a computer that needs more memory (RAM), or the existence of spyware or adware.
 For more information about spyware, see How to tell if your computer is infected with spyware.